rddefauw/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

     EOF
     ```

+    If you want to use a specific version of EKS, add the `eks_version` variable.

 ### (Optional) Configure Culling for Notebooks
 Enable culling for notebooks by following the [instructions]({{< ref "/docs/deployment/configure-notebook-culling.md#" >}}) in configure culling for notebooks guide.